open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 matchers.
 The result of muzzle matcher is cached per classloader, so that it is only executed once for the whole instrumentation module.

-The source code of the runtime muzzle matcher is located in the `javaagent-tooling` module, in the class `Instrumenter.Default` and under the package `io.opentelemetry.javaagent.tooling.muzzle`.
+The source code of the runtime muzzle matcher is located in the `muzzle` module.

 ## Muzzle gradle plugin